William A. Slater: Personal life

 In 1894, the Slaters and their two young children, William and Eleanor, travelled around the world in their 232-foot yacht, the Eleanor, named after their daughter.
 It had been constructed at Bath Iron Works in 1893–1894.
-Slater had an office in Boston, Massachusetts and was a member of the Somerset Club and Tavern Club.
+Slater had an office in Boston, Massachusetts, and was a member of the Somerset Club and Tavern Club.
 In 1900 Slater sold the village of Slatersville, Rhode Island and the mill within it to James Hooper.

-Slater died in Washington D.C. on February 25, 1919.
-He was survived by his wife Ellen and two children – William A. Slater, Jr. of Norwich and Eleanor Halsey Malone of New York.
+Slater died in Washington, D.C., on February 25, 1919.
+He was survived by his wife Ellen and two children.
 After his death, Slater's family sold the remaining Jewett City Mills.